True or False? Lutherans Drink Alcohol

 Do Lutherans drink more alcohol than other Christians?
 See below

 The Lutheran tradition doesn’t universally forbid the consumption of alcohol because the Bible doesn’t.
-Certain people shouldn’t drink like former alcoholics and pregnant women.
-Christians should avoid alcohol in certain social settings as well (see below), according to Lutheran teaching.
+However, certain people shouldn’t drink, like former alcoholics and pregnant women.
+Christians should avoid alcohol in specific social settings as well (see below), according to Lutheran teaching.

 • Ephesians 5:8, “And do not get drunk with wine, for that is debauchery, but be filled with the Spirit.”
 (ESV)